chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 ##### Enable Tracing
-CQL / cqlsh offers a powerful “tracing” feature (the closest to an “explain” query you’ll get in Cassandra), which can show how your queries are being fulfilled and help to understand the performance implications of your queries interaction with storage.
+CQL / cqlsh offers a powerful "tracing" feature (the closest to an "explain" query you’ll get in Cassandra), which can show how your queries are being fulfilled and help to understand the performance implications of your queries interaction with storage.
 ```TRACING ON;```